Tengyez/TheDilemma/README.md

 ## Description

-This is a prisoner dilemma made to
+This is a psychological research game made based of the prisoner dilemma.

 ## Getting Started